 - bill payments

-- ticket sales and other everyday services for the local community
+- ticket sales and similar community services

-Key facts from our side:
+Here’s what we see from our side:

 - Registered with IDA: July 2019